megersa-xcat123/documentation/content/applications/sales/crm/pipeline/lost_opportunities.rst

    To see all opportunities in the database, remove the default :guilabel:`My Pipeline` filter from the search bar.

-Then, select the Kanban card of the lost opportunity to restore, and on the form, select :guilabel:Restore in the upper-left corner.
+Then, select the Kanban card of the lost opportunity to restore, and on the form, select :guilabel:`Restore` in the upper-left corner.

 .. image:: lost_opportunities/lost-opps-restore.png
    :alt: Lost opportunity with emphasis on the Restore button.